EPiC: Efficient Video Camera Control Learning with Precise Anchor-Video Guidance: Conclusion

 \section{Conclusion}

-We propose \methodname{}, an efficient framework that constructs high-quality training anchors by masking source videos based on first-frame visibility, reducing the need for any camera-trajectory annotations and enabling application to in-the-wild videos.
-We further introduce Anchor-ControlNet, a lightweight adapter that learns to copy visible regions from the anchor video, requiring neither large models, extensive data, nor backbone modifications to correct misalignment. \methodname{} outperforms previous methods in various visual quality and camera control metrics.
-Qualitative experiments in I2V and V2V scenarios, along with comprehensive ablation studies, also validate our design choices.
+We propose \methodname{}, an efficient framework for precise camera control.
+It constructs high-quality training anchors by masking source videos using first-frame visibility, eliminating the need for camera pose estimation and enabling robust application to in-the-wild videos.
+We further introduce Anchor-ControlNet, a lightweight adapter that copies visible regions from anchors without modifying the backbone, achieving superior visual quality and camera accuracy over prior methods on I2V and V2V tasks.